Shahba: Ottoman era

 Because it was far from population centers that would have required cut stone for building and might have quarried it from those deserted in Philippopolis, Shahba today contains well-preserved ruins of the ancient Roman city.

 A museum located in the city exhibits some beautiful examples of Roman mosaics.
 The especially rich iconography of the figurative mosaic on the theme, The Glory of the Earth, discovered in 1952 in the so-called "Maison Aoua", is conserved today in the museum of Damascus and has proved a rich resource for iconographers.

 The relatively well-preserved Roman bridge at Nimreh is located in the vicinity.

-Modern era

-In the 18th century Druze populations moved into the area.
+In the 18th century Druze populations from Mount Lebanon moved into the area.
 A Christian presence exists in the city to the present.

+Demographics

+The inhabitants of the city are mainly Druze, with small Christian and Sunni Muslim Bedouin minorities.

+In 2011, the Melkite Greek Catholic Church had approximately 450 believers.

+The number of Greek Catholic families does not exceed seventy houses, the parish is very small compared to the number of the population.